-Party or relevant jurisdiction Canada Title of project Genetic population structure of Atlantic salmon in Eastern Canada and its implication for conservation.
-Objective of research project This project aims at elucidating the genetic population structure of Atlantic salmon from a small (river) to a large (Eastern Atlantic coast) spatial scale and proposing conservation units for the Canadian Brief description of research project distribution range.
-Samples from over 55 rivers in Quebec with additional sampling from rivers in the southern Gulf of St. Lawrence and Labrador have been obtained and their characteristics evaluated at multiple microsatellite loci.
-Further work is ongoing on the variability in major histo-compatability complexes and its association with exposure to pathogens.
-Dates during which research will take place The project began in 2004 with sample collections.
-Analysis is continuing in 2008 and is the PhD project of Mélanie Dionne (Université de Laval, Québec).
-Area in which research will take place Rivers from Québec, Canada Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £60,000.
-Project is funded by research grants to Université de Laval (Bernatchez and Dionne) with support from Quebec MNRF.
-About £20,000 per annum Number of participating scientists 2 Name and e-mail address of coordinating scientists in charge of project Louis Bernatchez louis.bernatchez@bio.ulaval.ca Mélanie Dionne melanie.dionne@giroq.ulaval.ca Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A Details of any collaborating countries N/A
+Party or relevant jurisdiction Canada

+Title of project Genetic population structure of Atlantic salmon in Eastern Canada and its implication for conservation.

+Objective of research project This project aims at elucidating the genetic population structure of

+Atlantic salmon from a small (river) to a large (Eastern Atlantic coast) spatial scale and proposing conservation units for the Canadian

+distribution range.

+Brief description of research Samples from over 55 rivers in Quebec with additional sampling

+project from rivers in the southern Gulf of St. Lawrence and Labrador have

+been obtained and their characteristics evaluated at multiple microsatellite loci.
+Further work is ongoing on the variability in

+major histo-compatability complexes and its association with

+exposure to pathogens.

+Dates during which research The project began in 2004 with sample collections.
+Analysis is

+will take place continuing in 2008 and is the PhD project of Mélanie Dionne

+Area in which research will (Université de Laval, Québec).
+Rivers from Québec, Canada

+take place Rivers from Quebec, Canada

+Estimated number and weight N/A

+of salmon to be retained

+Resources

+Estimated cost of the £60,000.
+Project is funded by research grants to Université de Laval

+research project (Bernatchez and Dionne) with support from Quebec MNRF.
+About £20,000 per annum

+Number of participating 2.
+About £20,000 per annum

+scientists

+Name and e-mail address Louis Bernatchez

+of coordinating scientists louis.bernatchez@bio.ulaval.ca

+in charge of project Mélanie Dionne melanie.dionne@giroq.ulaval.ca

+Details of research vessels, N/A

+e.g. name, registration, call

+sign and description of

+vessel 27/4

+Type and amount of gear and other equipment to be N/A

+used

+Details of any collaborating N/A

+countries

+G 0.75

 This project aims at elucidating the genetic population structure of Atlantic salmon from a small (river) to a large spatial scale (Eastern Atlantic coast) and proposing conservation units for the Canadian distribution range.
-Preliminary results suggest that most of the rivers are genetically differentiated from one another (mean $F{st}=0.05,\ p<0.001$).
+Preliminary results suggest that most of the rivers are genetically differentiated from one another (mean $F{st}=0.05$, p<0.001).
 The magnitude of the genetic differentiation varies between the different geographical regions studied (AMOVA: p<0.001), with the Gaspésie and the Anticosti regions having the most genetically homogeneous pools of salmon rivers.